The Moray Eels Eat The Holy Modal Rounders: Reception

 Mike Bourne, in a contemporary review of The Moray Eels in The Spectator (a student newspaper at Indiana University Bloomington), wrote that "the Rounders are ungodly isane in approach, nihilistic even, destroying every convention, every sense, as they constantly laugh at each other and at us for listening to what should be tripe.
 Yet as honest tripe, knocked as it knocks, The Rounders build a degenerate party we are perhaps all too willing to join."

 Music critic Billy Altman, writing for the 1983 edition of The Rolling Stone Album Guide, highlighted The Moray Eels as the band's best album and bemoaned that it was (at the time) out of print.
-However, in the fourth edition of The Rolling Stone Album Guide, critic Tom Hull re-evaluated both Indian War Whoop and The Moray Eels as "curiosities, conceived as psychedelia and sloppily executed" and gave The Moral Eels a three-and-a-half star rating.
+However, in the fourth edition of The Rolling Stone Album Guide, critic Tom Hull re-evaluated both Indian War Whoop and The Moray Eels as "curiosities, conceived as psychedelia and sloppily executed" and gave The Moray Eels a three-and-a-half star rating.

 Ritchie Unterberger, who wrote the liner notes for the 2002 reissue, regarded "Half a Mind" as rivaling "some of Syd Barrett's solo work" as well as describing the album as "a triumph, a melange of mind-melting acid folk that might have hung together by a thread, but was usually exhilarating, with a cracked, brain-damaged mystique all its own."
 Al Campbell of AllMusic positively reviewed the album's highlights as "otherworldly compositions" and that the album was "unabashed in its own eccentricity."

 Stampfel does not regard the album in the highest esteem.
 He noted it reflected the music taste of Mohawk more so than of the Holy Modal Rounders and that the excessive drug use and Weber's refusal to rehearse led to the album being a mixed bag.